 In 1973, John was hired as a writer for the syndicated National Lampoon's Radio Hour which became the National Lampoon Show in 1975.
-John's big break came that same year when he joined the ground-breaking TV variety series "Saturday Night Live" (1975) which made him a star.
+John's big break came that same year when he joined the ground-breaking TV variety series Saturday Night Live (1975) which made him a star.
 The unpredictable, aggressively physical style of humor that he began on "Second City" flowered on SNL.

-In 1978, while still working on "Saturday Night Live" (1975), John appeared in the movie Goin' South (1978) which starred and was directed by Jack Nicholson.
-It was here that director John Landis noticed John and decided to cast him in his movie National Lampoon's Animal House (1978).
+In 1978, while still working on Saturday Night Live (1975), John appeared in the movie Goin' South (1978) which starred and was directed by Jack Nicholson.
+It was here that director John Landis noticed John and decided to cast him in his movie National Lampoon's National Lampoon's Animal House (1978).
 John's minor role as the notorious, beer-swilling "Bluto" made it a box-office smash and the year's top grossing comedy.
 Despite appearing in only a dozen scenes, John's performance stole the movie, which portrays college fraternity shenanigans at a small college set in the year 1962.

 In 1979, John along with fellow SNL regular Dan Aykroyd quit the series to pursue movie projects.
 John and Dan Aykroyd appeared in minor roles in Steven Spielberg's financially unsuccessful 1941 (1979) and, the following year, in John Landis' The Blues Brothers (1980).
 Around this time, John's drug use began escalating.
 Cocaine, which was ubiquitous in show-business circles in the 1970's, became his drug of choice.
 After he first experimented with cocaine in the mid 1970s, John almost immediately became addicted to it.
 His frequent cocaine sniffing binges became a source of friction between him and Judy, whom he married in 1976.

 John's love for blues and soul music inspired the "Blues Brothers".
-He and Aykroyd first appeared as Joliet Jake and Elwood Blues, a pair of white soul men dressed in black suits, skinny ties, fedora hats and Rayban sunglasses, as a warm-up act before the telecasts of "Saturday Night Live" (1975).
+He and Aykroyd first appeared as Joliet Jake and Elwood Blues, a pair of white soul men dressed in black suits, skinny ties, fedora hats and Rayban sunglasses, as a warm-up act before the telecasts of Saturday Night Live (1975).
 Building on the success of their acts and the release of their album "A Briefcase Full of Blues", John and Dan Aykroyd starred in the movie, which gave John a chance to act with his favorite musical heroes including Ray Charles, James Brown and Aretha Franklin.

 Although John's reputation for being an off-screen party animal is legendary, his generous side is less well known.
 Using some of his money, he bought his father a ranch outside San Diego for him to live.
-John helped set up some of his Chicago friends with their own businesses and even financially helped his younger brother, James Belushi, who followed his older brother's path to both "Second City" and "Saturday Night Live" (1975).
+John helped set up some of his Chicago friends with their own businesses and even financially helped his younger brother, Jim Belushi, who followed his older brother's path to both "Second City" and Saturday Night Live (1975).

 In 1981, John appeared in the movie Continental Divide (1981), playing a hard-nosed Chicago newspaperman who finds romance in Colorado with eagle expert Blair Brown.
 That same year, John and Dan Aykroyd appeared again in the movie Neighbors (1981), which gave them a chance to reverse roles, with John playing a straight-arrow family man whose life is turned upside down when a wild family man (Aykroyd) moves in next door.

 In January 1982, John began work on the screenplay for another movie to be titled "Noble Rot".
 Also, John had checked into a bungalow at the Chateau Marmont, a popular celebrity hotel in Los Angeles.
 John's drug use had been steadily increasing for over a year now, which alarmed his wife and friends, but he continued to promise Judy that he would quit someday.
 On March 5, 1982, John Belushi was found dead in his hotel room at the age of 33.
 The local coroner gave the cause of death as a lethal injection of cocaine and heroin.
-Several years later, John's drug dealing/drug user companion during his final weeks, Cathy Smith, was tried and sentenced to three years in prison for supplying John with the drugs.
+Several years later, John's drug dealing/drug user companion during his final weeks, Cathy Evelyn Smith, was tried and sentenced to three years in prison for supplying John with the drugs.
 Close friend James Taylor sang "That Lonesome Road" at a memorial service at Martha's Vineyard cemetery where John was buried.

 |Judith Belushi-Pisano||(31 December 1976 - 5 March 1982) (his death)|